 Depending on your brand strategy and type of business, you can take different approaches when it comes to bios.
 Below are some interesting examples for your inspiration.

 This company provides skins for various gadgets. dbrand’s social media marketing strategy really stands out.
-As you can see, their Twitter bio reads “overpriced electronic tape that looks cool”.
-Not only the brand doesn’t take itself seriously and poke fun at its product often, yet at the same time, they boast about the quality and precise work that’s put into production.
+As you can see, their Twitter bio reads, “overpriced electronic tape that looks cool”.
+Not only does the brand not take itself seriously and poke fun at its product often, but they also boast about the quality and precise work that’s put into production.

-Their approach fits perfectly for their audience, which is mostly consisted of tech people who are into meme culture.
+Their approach fits perfectly for their audience, which mostly consists of tech people who are into meme culture.

 Headspace is a meditation app.
 Their bio is short and straightforward.
 In the first sentence, the brand briefly describes itself: “Your guide to health and happiness”.
 In the second sentence, they state their mission: “Learn to meditate and live mindfully.”
 Simple but effective.

 Set measurable goals for your social media marketing strategy